ZihaoHanGitHub/Biostat625_Generate_Linear_Model/README.md

 This packages is design for the simple and multiple linear regression model, it contains a dataset about depression, a main functino to fit your model, a function to using your model that is fitted by the main function to predict or calculate on the new dataset.

 # Installation
-You can use the command of devtools and github link to install this packages,
+You can use the command of devtools and github link to install this packages, also the vignettes for tutorial.
 ```
-devtools::install_github(ZihaoHanGitHub/Biostat625_Generate_Linear_Model)
+devtools::install_github("ZihaoHanGitHub/Biostat625_Generate_Linear_Model",build_vignettes =T)
 ```
 After the packages download, you can using the library to use this package!
 ```